-In a Dezeen exclusive, Grafton Architects directors Yvonne Farrell and Shelley McNamara – who have just been selected to curate next year's Venice Architecture Biennale – have listed eight of the most significant projects from their career to date.
+Grafton Architects directors Yvonne Farrell and Shelley McNamara – who have just been named the 2020 laureates of the Pritzker Architecture Prize – have listed eight of the most significant projects from their career to date.

 The duo founded their Dublin-based firm in 1978, and have taught at a number of architecture schools around the world, including University College Dublin, Harvard Graduate School of Design, Yale and EPFL in Lausanne.

-Their many accolades include the World Building of the Year award, which they won in 2008 for the Universita Luigi Bocconi in Milan.
+Along with being named the 2020 Pritzker Architecture Prize winners, the pair's studio was awarded the 2020 RIBA Royal Gold.
+Their many other accolades include the World Building of the Year award, which they won in 2008 for the Universita Luigi Bocconi in Milan.